Scarletsang/push-swap/README.md

 # The variables stackA, stackB, front_size and rear_size are always passed by reference and not by value.
 # However, priority is passed by value
+# For future me, note that in the C code, move_biggest_group actually change the triangle_size, so keep in mind that the original value of the triangle_size has to be saved in the C code.
 def create_triangle stackA, stackB, front_size, rear_size, triangle_size
     priority_group = get_group(triangle_size - 1)
     while priority_group > 0